top of page

 The Compliance Code for First Aid in the Workplace falls under the responsibility of WorkSafe Victoria.
 Every business or organisation in Victoria must follow the requirements of this Code.

-The Code provides employers with practical guidelines in accordance with the duties they have under the Occupational Health & Safety Act 2004 and the Occupational Health & Safety Regulations 2017.
+This Code provides employers with practical guidelines in accordance with the duties they have under the Occupational Health & Safety Act 2004 and the Occupational Health & Safety Regulations 2017.

-Under the Code – First Aid in the Workplace is defined as “the provision of initial health care and basic life support for people who suffer an injury or illness at work.
+Under the Compliance Code – First Aid in the Workplace is defined as “the provision of initial health care and basic life support for people who suffer an injury or illness at work.
 The goals of first aid are to preserve life, alleviate suffering, prevent further illness or injury, and promote recovery.”

-First Aid arrangements in your workplace covered by the Code include:
+The First Aid arrangements in your workplace covered by the Code include:

 · First Aid needs assessment